constraintAutomaton/Traveling-with-a-Map/review/letter.md

 ### Group the seven contributions/hypotheses into broader themes or give context for their origin (currently too dense).

-**Response:** Following Reviewer 2's suggestion, we grouped the contributions into three themes: Methods, Software Components, and Evaluations.
+**Change:** Following Reviewer 2's suggestion, we grouped the contributions into three themes: Methods, Software Components, and Evaluations.

-**Change:** We divided our hypotheses into themes — Effectiveness (whether pruning improves performance for the targeted queries without harming the others), Cost (whether the pruning mechanism is itself inexpensive), Robustness (how the amount of shape-index information across the network affects performance), and Explainability (what relationship explains the observed gains).
+We divided our hypotheses into themes — Effectiveness (whether pruning improves performance for the targeted queries without harming the others), Cost (whether the pruning mechanism is itself inexpensive), Robustness (how the amount of shape-index information across the network affects performance), and Explainability (what relationship explains the observed gains).

 ### Define briefly the LDF interface and Federation.